 The Barrow Bay Lumber Company contributed substantially to the development of the community.
 In 1877 a grist mill was erected above the falls on the creek.
 In the 1930s the owner of the grist mill at that time, Clark Sensabaugh, built a dam below the falls and installed an electoral system which provided the power for the nearby community of Lion’s Head.
 A hotel and a general store were also opened.
-To provide housing for its employees, the company-built houses along the road through Barrow Bay.
+To provide housing for its employees, the company built houses along Bruce County Road #9 through Barrow Bay.
 They were painted red and were known in the area as the “Red Houses”.
 A boarding house was also erected.

 Around the turn of the century, a butter and cheese factory was built in the community.
 Unfortunately, its life span was short and very few records of its activities have survived.

-Unfortunately, for the logging company and the community there was a limit to the number of trees that could be logged in the area.
+Unfortunately, for the logging company, and the community, there was a limited number of trees that could be logged in the area.
 By the early twentieth century the lumbering era was but a memory.
 Another malady which inflicted itself upon so many early communities also took its toll on Barrow Bay.
 Fire destroyed many of the houses and the sawmill.
 The hotel met a similar fate in the early 1900s.

-Early in the 1900s, the community was still dependent upon the vessels which plied the coastal waters of Georgian Bay serving the outposts of the Peninsula with their needs.
+Early in the 1900s, the community was still dependent upon the vessels which plied the coastal waters of Georgian Bay serving the outposts of the peninsula.
 Road travel on the Bruce Peninsula was difficult at best.
 Consequently, the citizens of Barrow Bay depended upon the arrival and departure of sailing vessels as their connection to the rest of the world.